aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/fixed_point64.md

 ## Function `get_raw_value`

 Accessor for the raw u128 value.
-Other less common operations, such as adding or subtracting FixedPoint64 values, can be done using the raw values directly.
+Other less common operations, such as<br/> adding or subtracting FixedPoint64 values, can be done using the raw<br/> values directly.

 <pre><code>public fun get_raw_value(num: fixed_point64::FixedPoint64): u128<br/></code></pre>